Spiritual, Moral, Social and Cultural Development &

 - choices around the participation in extra-curricular activities

-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our PSHE lessons.
+Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our SMSC/PSHE lessons.

 Flora Gardens serves an area which is culturally diverse and we are proud to promote and celebrate our different backgrounds and beliefs.
 Tolerance, politeness and mutual respect are at the heart of our aims and ethos.

-Our central aim to ‘Prepare children for the future’ drives us towards ensuring that our pupils are able to live and work alongside people from all backgrounds and cultures.
-This will be particularly necessary in a future where due to technological advances will make the ‘world a smaller place.’
+Our central aim to ‘prepare children for the future’ drives us towards ensuring that our pupils are able to live and work alongside people from all backgrounds and cultures.

 Our pupils know and understand that it is expected that respect is shown to everyone and to everything, whatever differences we may have.
-Children learn that their behaviour choices have an effect on their own rights and those of others.
-All members of the school community are encouraged to treat each other with respect.
+Pupils learn that their behaviour choices have an effect on their own rights and those of others.
+All members of the School community are encouraged to treat each other with respect.

 Specific examples of how we at Flora Gardens enhance pupils’ understanding and respect for different faiths and beliefs are:

-- celebrating cultural differences through assemblies, themed weeks, noticeboards and displays.
+- celebrating cultural differences through assemblies, themed weeks and displays.

 Whilst instances contrary to our values are relatively rare, no school can guarantee that there will never be instances which are contrary to our values.
 Each is treated seriously in line with our policies and expectations.